peterhj/holmes/README.md

 `holmes` is written in Rust, using CUDA (via Rust bindings) to run convolutional neural network policies.
-Unlike most computer Go programs that base their MCTS rollouts around some variant of UCB, `holmes` uses batched Thompson sampling along with a batch rollout policy that is essentially a small convolutional neural net.
+Unlike most computer Go programs that base their MCTS rollouts around some variant of UCB1, `holmes` uses batched Thompson sampling along with a batch rollout policy that is essentially a small convolutional neural net.